slundi/RatioUp/README.md

 I am not responsible if you get banned using this tool.
 However, you can reduce risk by using popular torrents (with many seeders and leechers).

+## Changes (2025)

+Because  I don't have much time to work on this project, I've decided to minimize features of this project.

+It will simply load torrents from a given path before "seeding".
+I'll generate a static webpage/JSON to display stats of the torrent files (the previous web UI was overkill).

 ## Installation

 ```shell